Getting Started with Assistant

 - Iterative Workflow: Ask follow-ups to sharpen outputs and make quick revisions.

-- Vault Integration: Run detailed queries on Vault projects for deep, data-rich insights.
+- Vault Integration: Run detailed queries on vaults for deep, data-rich insights.

 - Export Capability: Export responses to Word (with or without citations) individually or in sets.